Bullying at schools: prevention and methods of combating

 - If you are being bullied at school, other people name you, spoil your clothes, so tell everything adults: parents, teachers, senior friends.
-Remember that asking for a help is not a sign of weakness, but the good mature solution of a person getting in trouble.
+Remember that asking for help is not a sign of weakness, but a good mature solution of a person getting in trouble.

 - Don‘t be afraid of everything getting worse if you tell someone about bullying.
 It will be worse if you are alone with your problem and have no one to protect you.

 - If you are being bullied on the Internet, keep all messages, voice messages, videos and photos in order to use it like proofs of the crime.

 - If you can remedy the reason for bullying — do it.
 If you cannot — don‘t think you are guilty.

 How parents should behave?

 If your child being bullied at schools, remember the following: